ADD Vs. ADHD: Symptoms And Terminology For The Presentations Of An ADHD Diagnosis

 Learn how to manage hyperactivity in online therapy

-Managing attention-deficit/hyperactivity disorder with online therapy
+Managing an attention-deficit/hyperactivity disorder diagnosis with online therapy

 Online therapy can be a viable option for treating a variety of neurodevelopmental and mental health disorders.
 In a 2022 study, online therapy was shown to be “more effective than a waiting list in improving attention deficit and social function of adults and children with ADHD.”
-Researchers found that nonpharmaceutical approaches, such as online therapy, tended to produce more effective long-term results, and had fewer side effects for those participating.
+Researchers found that non-pharmaceutical approaches, such as online therapy, tended to produce more effective long-term results, and had fewer side effects for those participating.

 Takeaway